 DigitalOcean Droplets are Linux-based virtual machines (VMs) that run on top of virtualized hardware.
 Each Droplet you create is a new server you can use, either standalone or as part of a larger, cloud-based infrastructure.

-To create multi-node GPU Droplets, you must first contact support.
-Only 8 GPU Droplets are multi-node capable, and support needs to enable the specific plan slug for you to use when you create your GPU Droplets.
+To create multi-node GPU deployments, you must first contact support.
+Multi-node GPU deployments can only be created in multiples of 8 GPUs, and support needs to enable the specific Droplet plan slug for you to use when you create your GPU Droplets.

-After creation, the configuration of the network that connects the GPUs using a NCCL topology is not yet fully automated, so you then need to take some additional steps to assign IP addresses to the GPU network cards.
+After creation, the configuration of the network that connects the GPUs using a NCCL or RCCL topology requires you to take additional steps, like configuring MTU or assigning IPv4 addresses to the GPU network cards.

 Configure the GPU Network Interface Controllers